gagata/ha-smarthub-energy-sensor/README.md

 1. Go to **Settings** → **Dashboards** → **Energy**
 2. Click **"Add Consumption"** in the Electricity grid section
 3. Select your SmartHub energy sensor from the dropdown
+   Note: there will be multiple entries - select the one that says "Hourly usage"
 4. The sensor will now provide data to your Energy Dashboard

 ### Sensor Details